perl11/cperl/STATUS.md

 All tests pass.
 CPAN works.

 For 5.22.1c some fixes in my `rurban/distroprefs` repo for `Sub::Install`, `Variable::Magic`, ...  are needed.

+For 5.24.0c with some modernized core modules some signatures are pretty strictly typed to catch wrong usages and enforce better code.
+See the `Test::More::skip()` [FAQ](https://github.com/perl11/cperl/issues/153#issuecomment-224515895) or below.
+Patches are needed for `Module::Build`, `IO::Socket::SSL` and `Net::SSLeay`.
+`bigint`, `bignum` and `bigrat` are now also stricly typed, you shouldn't mess with sloppy types there neither.

-This is much less than with a typical major perl5 release.
+This is still much less than with a typical major perl5 release, and the patches are all provided in my distroprefs, so the upgrade is seemless.

 ![Memory usage: perl -e0](cperl-m0.png)